 Who would you most like to duet with?

 This is a tricky one, I love Aaron Tveit, I think he’s amazing, he’s doing Moulin Rouge at the moment, he’s done so many shows, he’s absolutely fantastic.
-In terms of girls, I’m actually lucky enough to have two best friends that are really successful in what they do, Lucie Jones and Sophie Evans, Sophie’s in Wicked now, she’s playing Glinda, I’d love to be able to sing on stage with two of my best friends, that would be really nice, they inspire me every day.
+In terms of girls, I’m actually lucky enough to have two best friends that are really successful in what they do, Lucie Jones and Sophie Evans, Sophie’s in Wicked now playing Glinda, I’d love to be able to sing on stage with two of my best friends, that would be really nice, they inspire me every day.

 Do you have a favourite song to perform?

 Yes, bit of a guilty pleasure but anything from Wicked, I love singing No Good Deed because it really showcases this new style of my voice that I didn’t know I had – this belt quality which I’ve been working on over the last couple of years.

 What was it like supporting Rhydian on his 2014 UK tour and do you have any other music tours planned?